 Agreed employment packages

 If you and your employee have agreed to a total remuneration package, you must pay employer contributions on top of the package if it's not already included.

 Your employee’s take-home pay should not be less because of the compulsory employer contributions (CEC).

 You can also negotiate a salary package which specifically includes a CEC component.

 Compulsory employer contributions on back pay

 If your employee gets backdated payments of salary or wages, and KiwiSaver deductions are made from them, you must pay compulsory employer contributions (CEC).

 Payment of employer contributions

 You include in your employer return the employer contributions and the employer superannuation contribution tax (ESCT).

-Payment is different for KiwiSaver and a complying fund.
+Payment is different for KiwiSaver schemes and a complying fund.
 If you’re paying contributions for: